mezleca/elter_music_bot/README.md

 - volume: set the volume ( 0 - 1 range )

 # todo
-- fix lag while adding a new song (probally something about the ytsearch)
+- fix lag while adding a new song (quite fixed?)
 - improve queue design
-- make download faster

 is youtube only (for now).